laiba-irfan44/Signin-Signup/README.md

 <br>
 Consists of multiple fields for creating a new account, including first name, last name, email, password, and confirm password.
 Validates each field according to specific criteria:

-_First and last name: Cannot be empty._
+-_First and last name: Cannot be empty._
 <br>
-_Email: Must be in a valid email format._
+-_Email: Must be in a valid email format._
 <br>
-_Password: Must contain at least 8 characters, including at least one uppercase letter, one lowercase letter, one number, and one special character._
+-_Password: Must contain at least 8 characters, including at least one uppercase letter, one lowercase letter, one number, and one special character._
 <br>
-_Confirm Password: Must match the password field._
+-_Confirm Password: Must match the password field._
 <br>
-_Age: Must be a valid number between 18 and 100._
+-_Age: Must be a valid number between 18 and 100._
 <br>

 ## Screenshots